rpadovani/rpadovani.com/_posts/2016-08-04-deploy-jekyll-with-gitlabci.markdown

 solutions to do that.
 I created a *sh script* which is invoked by an hook.

-Since I already have PHP-fpm installed on the server due my [Nextcloud][7] installation, I choose to invoke the *sh script* through a php script.
+Since I already have PHP-fpm installed on the server due my [Nextcloud][7] installation, I use it to invoke the *sh script* through a php script.

-When you create a webhook in your Gitlab project (*Settings->Webhooks*) you can specify for which kind of events you want the hook (in our case, a new build), and a secret token so the script can be called only by Gitlab.
+When you create a webhook in your Gitlab project (*Settings->Webhooks*) you can specify for which kind of events you want the hook (in our case, a new build), and a secret token so you can verify the script has been called by Gitlab.

 ![webhook][8]